louchesprocket/pgnutil/README.md

 ``pgnutil -o -i mygames.pgn``

-This query may also be paramaterized.
+This query may also be paramaterized and run on a [selection of games](#matching).
 For example:

-``pgnutil -o -cmin 100 -lwd -.1 -hwd .1 -hdraw .5 -i mygames.pgn``
+``pgnutil -mt 'Event/Nunn 1' -o -cmin 100 -lwd -.1 -hwd .1 -hdraw .5 -i mygames.pgn``

-means, "Print opening statistics for every opening represented by at least 100 games where the difference in win percentage between black and white is no greater than 10% and the draw percentage is no greater than 50%."
+means, "Print opening statistics for every opening represented by at least 100 games where the 'Event' tag contains the text 'Nunn 1,' the difference in win percentage between black and white is no greater than 10%, and the draw percentage is no greater than 50%."

 The opening-statistics function has its own set of output selectors:

 * 	oid: the opening identifier; this may be used with the "match opening" ("-mo") and "replace opening" ("-ro") options
 * 	count: the count of games represented by this opening